EDUCBA

 Review:

 Profit First states that profit serves as the foundation for making money.
 Leaders should start by imagining the target profit and move backward from there.
 This strategy pushes businesses to act deliberately and make decisions that advance the ultimate objective.
-It also guides on how to avoid potential obstacles and put ideas into practice.
+It also guides how to avoid potential obstacles and implement ideas.
 Tools like a setup guide and a preliminary assessment on the final pages make the advice more actionable.

 Key Points: